tiziaco/minishell/src/parser/README.md

     ## Next things to do
     - check for edge cases
         - `< in wc`
-        - the parsing table correctly interprets this, but how should we handle this?
+        - the parsing table correctly interprets this, but how should we handle this? -> add command as NULL
     - how to add prefixes into the command struct

+    Things to finish
+    - double free
+    - why deos it detect the suffix twice?
+    - fill initialised header